learn-co-curriculum/react-hooks-jsx/README.md

 # Writing JSX

-## Overview

-In this lesson, we'll discuss using JSX, its syntax, and how React uses JSX to create DOM elements.

-## Objectives
+## Learning Goals

-1. Take a deeper look at JSX
-2. Explore some of the unique syntax for JSX
+- Understand what JSX is used for
+- Identify JSX syntax
-3. Understand what is required to write valid JSX code
+- Understand what is required to write valid JSX code

 ## What is JSX?